-My latest endeavour in mystery writing has arrived.
-Ok, it was a spur of the moment thought and it will indeed be a fly by the seat of my pants idea.
+My latest endeavor in mystery writing has arrived.
+Okay, it was a spur-of-the-moment thought and it will indeed be a fly by the seat of my pants idea.
 The idea popped into my head as I slept.
 Hopefully, the reality turns out as well as the story I dreamed about.
-Hope you enjoy.
+Hope you enjoy it.

 Randal was peeved.
 Patience.
 Patience!
 He admonished himself grinding his teeth.
 It will come out in the wash.
 You’ll see.
 Build your case, make it strong, no loopholes.
 Prove yourself.

 Common phrases he woke with and used daily when things went wrong.
 Today was that day!
 So far, a day of total frustration when he looked back on being a detective on the police force and the comradery he’d so enjoyed.
 But he was no longer a detective on the police force, the boys in blue had turned their back, he was an outcast.

 He wanted, needed to be in the game.
 Solving puzzles is what he was best at.
 Consequently, he’d applied for a license as a PI.
 Fortunately, he had one or two friends on the force who recognized his worth, realized he’d been wronged, come to his aid assisting him in procuring his license.

 His agency was named and inspired by his uncle, a great investigator, tenacious, solid, honourable – a real bird dog.
 Hence Bird Dog P.I.
 What could be more fortuitous than naming his agency in his uncle’s honour.
 It said something, meant something.
 From the growing number of clients, it had been a wise move and his fame for lack of a better word, was propelling his popularity.
 He got the job done fairly, and at a decent price.